ryanduchin/Awesome-Ski-Free-Game/README.md

 Welcome to Ski Game!

 Use the arrow keys to move and the spacebar to jump.
-Press down repeatedly to go factor
+Tap down repeatedly to go faster or up to slow down.

 This game was inspired by the old Microsoft Ski Free Game.